mui/material-ui/docs/src/pages/getting-started/example-projects/example-projects-de.md

 Suchen Sie nach einem fortgeschritteneren Beispielprojekt?

-If you want to start with a more complete and real world example, you could take a look at our [free templates](/getting-started/templates/) or [premium themes & templates](https://themes.material-ui.com/) or:
+If you want to start with a more complete and real world example, you could take a look at the [free templates](/getting-started/templates/) or [premium themes & templates](https://themes.material-ui.com/) or:

 - [React Most Wanted](https://github.com/TarikHuber/react-most-wanted), which includes: